neurocats/neurocats.github.io/workshops.md

 - **Introduction to Blockchain Technology** by Frank Selensky
 to: Research, Development & Management group
 12/09/17
+- **Introduction to GAN Networks** by Oswald Berthold
+to: Research, Development group
+05/09/17
+- **Introduction to Bayesian Networks** by Oswald Berthold
+to: Research, Development group
+29/08/17
 - **Introduction to Reinforcement Learning** by Felix Assion
-to: Research, Development & Management group
+to: Research, Development group
 18/08/17
 - **Introduction to tensorflow** by Florens Greßner
 to: Research & Development group